Bobby George: Television work

 Since 1998, George has been a co-presenter and pundit on the BBC darts coverage, primarily of the BDO World Championship.
 He has also made several other television appearances, not all relating to darts.
 In 2002, he played himself in Sean Lock's sitcom 15 Storeys High, while in 2004, he starred in the comedy film One Man and His Dog, and later followed in the footsteps of fellow professional darts player Andy Fordham by taking part in the ITV programme Celebrity Fit Club.
 In 2006, he appeared in a regular segment of Brainiac: Science Abuse series 4, in which he played darts in order to explode caravans.
 He was also a team captain in Showbiz Darts again alongside Fordham.
 In 2007, he appeared with celebrity TV show, Don’t Call Me Stupid, with Vanessa Feltz.

 In 2010, George performed Run DMC's Walk this Way on Let's Dance for Sport Relief with Tony O'Shea, Willie Thorne and Dennis Taylor.
 His colourful character has enabled George to be successful on the darts exhibition circuit, being introduced to it, and money races by his friend Tommy O'Regan.

 In 2009, he teamed up with Bristow and John Lowe to tour theatres around the UK and Ireland, appearing in a show named Legends of the Oche which was presented and hosted by comedian Duncan Norvelle.
 He appeared in a 2009 episode of BBC's Cash in the Attic.

 In January and February 2016, George appeared in the three-part BBC series The Real Marigold Hotel, which followed a group of celebrity senior citizens including Miriam Margolyes and Wayne Sleep on a journey to India.
 He also appeared on The Real Marigold on Tour, visiting Florida and Kyoto in 2016, Chengdu and Havana in 2017, and St. Petersburg in 2019.

 In November 2017, George appeared on Gone to Pot: American Road Trip in which five celebrities (mainly older aged) go across California and Colorado to find out how cannabis can be used medicinally and how it would affect the UK if it was legalised.

 Personal life

 George was born in Manor Park, London.
 After leaving school, he had various jobs including as a nightclub bouncer, floor layer, and builder, he was a tunneler working as a lead miner on the Victoria line before taking up darts at the age of 30.

-George lives with his wife and manager Marie and their two sons at George Hall.
+George lives with his wife and manager Marie and their two sons at George Hall in Ardleigh, Essex.
 The layout of the rooms has been designed to look like a dart, and above the front door is a stained glass dartboard.
 George is a keen fisherman, and within the George Hall grounds are well-stocked fishing lakes.

-His son Richie is also a former professional darts player; He reached the semi-final of the 2013 BDO World Darts Championship, losing to eventual champion Scott Waites.
+His son Richie is also a former professional darts player; he reached the semi-final of the 2013 BDO World Darts Championship, losing to eventual champion Scott Waites.

 George has worked as an ambassador for basic arithmetic, touring schools teaching children how darts can help with counting skills.